UnderLogic/toml-serialization/Documentation~/src/getting-started.md

 Where you need to serialize and deserialize level or template data.
 This could be level settings, monster variations, or any other data that needs to be saved and loaded.

+### Translations & Localization

+Where you need to serialize and deserialize data related to translations and localization.
+This could be different languages, different countries, or any other data that needs to be saved and loaded.

 ### Human Readable & Editable

 TOML is designed to be easy to read and write by humans.